The Cache and the Rails System explained

-Wondering what’s up with the webbing “rails” on the back of your new Cache?
+Wondering what’s up with the webbing “rails” and Gatekeeper Clips on the back of your new Cache?

 They’re a design update that allows you to secure your Cache inside of some of our larger bags, turning them effectively into convenient and checkpoint friendly laptop bag solutions.

 Here’s how it works: on the back (or bottom, depending how you look at it) of your Cache are two parallel “rails” of 1″ wide, lightweight nylon webbing which extend from the top to the bottom.

 Included with your Cache are what we call “Gatekeeper Clips”.
 (If you ordered your Cache before we included Gatekeeper Clips with the Cache, it’s necessary to order a pair from our Parts page should you choose to secure the Cache inside one of our larger bags via the rails system.)